JoostVisser/fortune-slip-generator/README.md

 2. Fonts (the default template uses Dosis, Hina Mincho and Kaushan Script)

 ### Windows installation
-1. Install InkScape
+#### Step 1: Install Inkscape

+InkScape needs to be installed and added to your PATH.
+To do this:
-   - Download the latest version of Inkscape: https://inkscape.org/release/
+1. Download the latest version of Inkscape: https://inkscape.org/release/
+2. During the installation, select to add InkScape to your path

+If you get an error (such as Path being too long), you can add Inkscape directory to your PATH manually:
+- Open the start menu and search for "Edit the system environment variables"
+- Select "Environment Variables"
+- Select "Path" under "System variables" and click on "Edit"
-   - Ensure that the Inkscape installation directory is in your PATH
+- Select "New" and add the path to the Inkscape directory (e.g. `C:\Program Files\Inkscape\bin`)

-2. Install Fonts
+#### Step 2: Install the fonts

+To install the fonts:
-   - Open the fonts from the `fonts` directory
+1. Open the fonts from the `fonts` directory
-   - Right click on the font file and select "Install for all users"
+2. Right click on the font file and select "Install for all users"

 ### Linux installation